Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Conclusion

-Furthermore, by analyzing the dependence of $\Delta$ on the free parameters of EOS of the two dynamical DE models, we find that the effects of neutrinos mass on the evolution of the Universe have a certain degeneracy with DE, especially at larger total neutrino mass.
-The total neutrino mass is negatively-correlated with the EOS in the $w$CDM model, and bigger $\sum_{\nu} m_\nu$ favors phantom DE.
-However, for the $w_0 w_a$CDM model, the situation is a little complex due to the introduction of an additional free parameter.
-In Fig. \ref{fig:cpl}, one can see that the total neutrino mass is positively correlated with the present value of EOS $w_0$, and it is negatively-correlated with the change rate of EOS $w_a$.
-Consequently, a bigger $\sum_{\nu} m_\nu$ suggests bigger present EOS and smaller change rate, which indicates that an early phantom-like but late quintessence-like DE model is more favored.
-Therefore, the dynamical DE has a great influence on constraining neutrino mass and neutrino mass hierarchy.
+The MCMC samples results, with uniform priors on all the free parameters, are discussed in section \ref{sec:result}.
+By comparing the constrained results of the $w$CDM and $w_0 w_a$CDM models with the $\Lambda$CDM model, we find that, in addition to neutrino mass, the best-fit values of basic and derived cosmological parameters are almost identical for different models.
+For the neutrino mass, the tightest constraints occur in the $\Lambda$CDM model, and the loosest constraints occur in the $w_0 w_a$CDM model.
+According to the marginalized distribution of $\Delta$, we find that NH is preferred over IH in the $\Lambda$CDM and $w$CDM model, but it cannot distinguish NH from IH in the $w_0 w_a$CDM model.
+By analyzing the contours between $\Delta$ and the free parameters of EOS in the two dynamical dark energy models, we find that the effects of neutrino mass on the evolution of the universe have a partial degeneracy with dark energy.
+The total neutrino mass is anti-correlated with the EOS in the $w$CDM model, and larger $\sum m_\nu$ favors phantom dark energy.
+However, for the $w_0 w_a$CDM model, the situation is somewhat complicated due to the introduction of an additional free parameter.
+In Fig. \ref{fig:cpl}, it can be found that the total neutrino mass is positively correlated with the present EOS $w_0$, and is anti-correlated with the change rate of EOS $w_a$.
+Consequently, a larger $\sum m_\nu$ favors a larger current EOS and a greater decreasing rate, i.e., an early phantom like but late quintessence like dark energy model is favored by a larger $\sum m_\nu$.
+Moreover, their contour plots also show that for a given set of dark energy parameters, NH and IH are almost equally possible.
+This indicates that the NH and IH case have strong degeneracy.